goofy2k/MIDI-sequencer/README.md

 ## Sequencer implementation

 As the operation involves a number of different tasks that are also time-critical, the sequencer implementation is based on using freeRTOS elements.
 This includes tasks, timers but may also include freeRTOS queues for efficient handling and communication between the tasks (under investigation).
+Important aspects: can a freeRTOS queue be sorted?
+Can you insert an element into a freeRTOS queue in a position of your choice?
+Can you hack cues to mimick that?

 ### Sequencer tasks